Best e-liquid blends for ecig coils explained

 You will need to have some patience to experiment with different flavours, and if you have a variable voltage/wattage or temperature control device, you will find that more or less power (heat) is required to get the best out of any particular e-liquid.
 When you get it just right, that's called the 'sweet spot'.

 Achieving best flavour mainly depends on the temperature the liquid (and flavourings) are heated to, but different e-liquids can taste a little different depending on the coils you're using.
-You may be disappointed with the flavour in one of your tanks, but it may taste great if you have other type you can try it with.
+You may be disappointed with the flavour in one device, but it may taste great if you have other type you can try.

 If you don't know what a coil or atomizer head is click here, and if you don't know which coil you have, look at it closely (you may need a magnifying glass) as it is usually written on them in very small writing.
 You'll be looking for something like 1.8Ω.